aptos-foundation/AIPs/aips/aip-x.md

 #### Composability Data Structure

-The solution introduces a hierarchical setup for composing digital assets, which consists of three layers:
+To offer creators and developers defined path for applications such as Dynamic PFP, game assets, and others, the solution introduces a hierarchical setup for composing digital assets, which consists of three layers:

-1. *Composable* - a token wrapper storing lists of traits, digital assets, and fungible assets it holds.
+- Layer 1: *Composable* - a token wrapper storing lists of traits, digital assets, and fungible assets it holds.
-2. *Trait* - a wrapper acting as metadata for composability, storing the list of digital and fungible assets it holds.
+- Layer 2: *Trait* - a wrapper acting as metadata for composability, storing the list of digital and fungible assets it holds.
-3. *DA* - a wrapper that serves as metadata for traits and composability, storing the list of fungible assets it holds.
+- Layer 3: *DA* - a wrapper that serves as metadata for traits and composability, storing the list of fungible assets it holds.

 This hierarchical setup is designed based on the tree structure, where the Composable is the root, the Trait is the child of the Composable, and the DA is the child of the Trait.
 The depth of the tree is set to three by default but can be extended to any level.
 Additionally, the tree can have multiple branches.